Love Santa Cruz Chili & Spice Co.

 • Lowenbrau 5.2 %

-Germans don’t put anything in their beers but in the Americas we do.
-In Mexico they make an awesome drink called a Michelada.
-Now the Dude of Food is making them here.
+Germans don’t put anything in their beers and have a law dating back to 1516 called Reinheitsgebot.
+In Mexico they make an awesome drink called a Michelada which is like a bloody Mary except with beer instead of vodka.
+Now the Dude of Food enjoys making micheladas.

 2 great michelada mixes.
 Both on Instagram

-Next Sunday while waking up and letting the sun shine in try making some of these delicious day starters while planning what to BBQ.
+Next Sunday try making some of these delicious day starters while planning what to BBQ.

-If you love fish then you will certainly love adding these mixes to your favorite ceviches.
+If you love fish then you will certainly love adding these mixes into your favorite ceviches.
 I add the spicier, LA Pinche Mezcla, to mine and it is the best!
 Guaranteed satisfaction.
 It’ll make you wanna say Odele!

-Check out the United Nations World Food Programme
+The United Nations World Food Program

-thThe United Nations World Food Programme is the world’s largest humanitarian agency fighting hunger.
+The United Nations World Food Program is the world’s largest humanitarian agency fighting hunger.
 This agency and the good people that work here are doing something to help.
 Go to their web page and get educated about what is going on and how your business can help.

 The Dude of Food likes Georges Burgers in Santa Monica